vjz3qz/defib-radar/README.md

 ## Acknowledgments

-- Thanks to Open Data DC for providing the API for AED locations.
+- Thanks to Open Data DC for providing the data on AED locations.
-- Thanks to Google Maps for providing mapping and routing functionalities.

 -->